vladimir-nvs/slideshow-task-android/README.md

 # Android Slideshow task

-Your task is to develop a simple Android APP that fetches media files, images and videos, from public S3 buckets.
+Your task is to develop a simple Android APP that fetches and iterate over media files (images and videos) from public S3 buckets.
 The app should display media items in a slideshow with cross-fade transitions.

 ##### What we anticipate to see in the  app: